michaelhaar/Heimdall-Burstable-SES/README.md

 _Leaky bucket principle.
 Source: [How to Automatically Prevent Email Throttling when Reaching Concurrency Limit](https://aws.amazon.com/blogs/messaging-and-targeting/prevent-email-throttling-concurrency-limit/)_

-These solutions are great in general, but doesn't seem to be optimal for our use case and might be a little bit outdated and therefore overly complex.
+These solutions are great in general, but doesn't seem to be optimal for our use case and might be a little bit outdated and therefore overly complex..

 ### Our Solution